-These dark chocolate pumpkin truffles will be your new favorite no bake fall dessert.
-Gluten free, vegan, and taste like a pumpkin spice truffle!
-A mouthwatering dessert that everyone will love.
+These healthy pumpkin truffles will be your new favorite no bake fall dessert.
+Gluten free, vegan, and taste like pumpkin spice!
+A mouthwatering healthy truffle that everyone will love.

 It’s pumpkin season and today I’m introducing you to the magic that is these Dark Chocolate Pumpkin Truffles!

 Sweet pumpkin spice filling coated in melted dark chocolate and topped off with flaked sea salt.

 If you love pumpkin you will go nuts for these delicious little bites!
 We are making these and pumpkin cheesecake truffles on repeat this fall.